 - How would you activate insights based on customer journey insights?
 This response will provide a solid idea of whether the candidate could hit the ground running.
 Look for a combination of strategic thinking and attention to detail.
 If the candidate has real-world experience in this area, determine their role in the project, and the steps they took to go from idea to execution, specifically when marketing across channels.

 - How would you work with other departments to activate these insights?
-It’s essential that this person is comfortable and successful working with other departments and leaders throughout your organization.
+It’s essential that this person is comfortable and successful working with other departments and leaders throughout your organisation.
 Confirm they appreciate and respect the perspectives of their peers and can diplomatically navigate even politically charged situations (such as differing opinions between marketing and sales).